Frankie Emerson

-Frankie Emerson, also known as Frankie Teardrop, is an American indie multi-instrumentalist, best known as a current member and for his work with the neo-psychedelic rock band, The Brian Jonestown Massacre.
+Frankie Emerson, also known as Frankie Teardrop, is an American indie multi-instrumentalist, best known for his work with the neo-psychedelic rock band, The Brian Jonestown Massacre.

 The Brian Jonestown Massacre

 Emerson joined The BJM in March, 2000, and is notable for his twelve-string guitar and various other contributions, playing lead guitar on the song "When Jokers Attack", among others, and co-writing "You Have Been Disconnected".

 Spindrift

 Emerson is a multi-instrumentalist (guitar, keyboards, percussion) and original member of the music line-up of the neo-psychedelic rock band, Spindrift.

 Other projects

 Emerson has also contributed to other American rock bands; The Situation and playing bass for neo-psychedelic rock band, The Cold War Direction.